+For the year ended August 31, 2024 contributions totaling \$712,786 were received from two donors, which represents 26% of total raised revenue.
 For the year ended August 31, 2023 contributions totaling \$577,001 were received from two donors, which represents 26% of total raised revenue.
-There were no raised revenue concentrations for the year ended August 31, 2022.
 Should these contribution levels decrease, the Foundation may be adversely affected.

-For the years ended August 31, 2023 and 2022, one donor represented 100% of the contributions receivable balance.
+For the years ended August 31, 2024 and 2023, two donors and one donor, respectively, represented 100% of the contributions receivable balance.
 Should these contribution levels decrease, the Foundation may be adversely affected.